Thairo Estrada Player Props: Giants vs. Mets

 - The Mets pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 14th-ranked team ERA among all league pitching staffs (4.15).
+- The Mets have a 4.15 team ERA that ranks 15th among all league pitching staffs.

-- Mets pitchers combine to surrender 28 total home runs at a clip of 1.5 per game (fourth-most in the league).
+- Mets pitchers combine to give up 28 total home runs at a clip of 1.5 per game (fourth-most in the league).

-- The Mets are sending Senga (2-0) to the mound to make his fourth start of the season.
-He is 2-0 with a 3.38 ERA and 21 strikeouts in 16 2/3 innings pitched.
+- Lucchesi takes the mound for his first start of the season for the Mets.

-- In his last time out -- out of the bullpen on Wednesday -- the right-hander threw 2/3 innings against the Los Angeles Dodgers while surrendering hits.
+- It's the first appearance this season for the 29-year-old lefty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.